thomlom/blog/content/blog/writing-blazing-fast-HTML-code/index.md

 Emmet is a plugin for text editors that will allow you to be way more productive when writing HTML code.
 Basically, you write a snippet, you press your tab key and Voilà.
 You just gained some time for the same result.

 What if I said that the example above can be written in a single line?

-> Really?

-Absolutely.
-Here’s how:
+You don't believe me?
+Here's how:

 ```sh
 ul.list>h2.title{My items}+li.item.item--${Item $}*4
 ```

-If you wonder what did I just write, just give me 5 minutes and this thought will vanish instantly.
+If you wonder what this ugly code snippet means, just give me 5 minutes and this thought will vanish instantly.

 ## Installing Emmet